legislation/clml-schema/README.md

 Release date: TBD
 Features and Fixes (TBC):

-* Feature #172192629 New "LabelledList" element (a named category list) for legislation with Steps, Classes, Cases, Grounds etc.
+* Feature #172192629 New "Sequence" element (a named category list) for legislation with Steps, Classes, Cases, Grounds etc. with Item children and ItemPara descendant.

 * Feature #172146599 New top-level schema for amendment (Effects) data legislationEffects.xsd